Portrait Juliane Banse

 General Management

-With her diverse and extensive repertoire, few artists of her generation are as successful as soprano Juliane Banse.
-Her operatic repertoire ranges from the Marschallin, Contessa (Le Nozze di Figaro), Fiordiligi, Donna Elvira, Vitellia (La clemenza di Tito), Genoveva (title role), Leonore, to Tatyana (Eugene Onegin), Arabella and Grete (Schreker's Der ferne Klang).
-Her artistic breakthrough came at the age of 20 as Pamina in Harry Kupfer’s production of Die Zauberflöte at the Komische Oper Berlin.
-Her performance as Snow White in the world premiere of the opera of the same name by Heinz Holliger, with whom she has a close working relationship, at the Zurich Opera House was described as unforgettable.
+Few artists of her generation are as successful in so many areas with such a wide range of repertoire as the soprano Juliane Banse.
+Her operatic repertoire ranges from Feldmarschallin, Figaro Countess, Fiordiligi, Donna Elvira, Vitellia to Genoveva, Leonore, Tatjana, Arabella and Grete (Schreker's Der ferne Klang).
+Her artistic breakthrough came at the age of 20 as Pamina at the Komische Oper Berlin in a production by Harry Kupfer.
+Her appearance at Zurich Opera as Snow White in the world premiere of the opera of the same name by Heinz Holliger, with whom she has always had a close working relationship, is also unforgettable.

 For further information, please visit www.julianebanse.de